 If you did not waive escrows, there will be an appropriate amount for upcoming taxes and insurance.
 There is typically a two month cushion added to this account in case of any increase in the future.
 You can think of this as a bank account for you so that the lender can automatically pay upcoming taxes and insurance.
 If you refinance or sell the home, you will be refunded the current balance of the escrow account.

 Loan Estimates are Over Disclosed

 The estimated cash to close on the Loan Estimate is not always a good deciding factor if you want to move forward with a refinance or purchase.
 These numbers are over disclosed for compliance purposes and each section either has a tolerance in change or no tolerance.
-What you will actually bring to close and what is disclosed on the Loan Estimate will vary.
+What you will actually bring to close or receive, typically changes as figures become available and more accurate.
 Your Loan Originator can go over the Loan Estimate and let you know what will change before closing.